Pipeline Protocol

 After swiping to the end point, wait for an additional time before lifting, in ms. Optional, default 0.only_hover: bool

 Only move the mouse cursor, no press/release action.
-Optional, default false.
+Optional, default false.contact: uint

 MultiSwipe